Stefan Karlsson (professor)

-Stefan Karlsson, M.D.
-Ph.D. (born Iceland, 31 May 1950) is a Professor of Molecular Medicine and Gene Therapy at the Lund Stem Cell Center, in the Department of Laboratory Medicine, Lund University, Sweden.
+Stefan Karlsson (born Iceland, 31 May 1950) is a Professor of Molecular Medicine and Gene Therapy at the Lund Stem Cell Center, in the Department of Laboratory Medicine, Lund University, Sweden.
 He is recognized for significant contributions to the fields of gene therapy and hematopoietic stem cell biology and in 2009 was awarded the Tobias Prize by The Royal Swedish Academy of Sciences.